General debate of the eightieth session of the United Nations General Assembly: Israel

 Netanyahu's speech primarily focused on promoting Israeli nationalism, discrediting allegations of human rights abuses, alleging widespread global antisemitism, and characterizing Israel as a victim of attacks by various forces in the Middle East.
 He made a joke in his speech about the UN being "not exactly a supporter of Israel" which was met with silence, after which he said, "you're supposed to laugh, by the way."
-Netanyahu said those who accuse Israel of genocide in Gaza are antisemitic and claimed a genocide is not happening in Gaza, even though there is consensus among experts Israel is committing genocide.
+Netanyahu said those who accuse Israel of genocide in Gaza are antisemitic and claimed a genocide is not happening in Gaza.

 Netanyahu claimed Israeli intelligence had "hacked the smartphones of people in Gaza and would stream his speech to them directly."
 According to BBC sources in Gaza, phones were not actually affected.
-Netanyahu "surrounded Gaza with massive loudspeakers" to broadcast his speech according to CNN, telling Hamas to release the "remaining hostages or face death," even though the families of the hostages publicly opposed doing so.
+Netanyahu "surrounded Gaza with massive loudspeakers" to broadcast his speech according to CNN, telling Hamas to release the "remaining hostages or face death".
+Families of the hostages publicly opposed the use of loudspeakers to broadcast Nethanythu’s speech.